The U.S.-Canada Border Runs Through This Tiny Library

 Rumor has it that the 18th-century surveyors who drew the official line between the U.S. state of Vermont and the Canadian province of Quebec were drunk, because the border lurches back and forth across the 45th parallel, sometimes missing it by as much as a mile.
-But the residents of the border towns didn’t particularly mind, mostly because they ignored it altogether.
+But the residents of the border towns didn’t particularly mind, mostly because they ignored it altogether

-For nearly 200 years Derby Line, Vermont, and Stanstead, Quebec, essentially functioned as one town.
+For around 200 years Derby Line, Vermont, and Stanstead, Quebec, essentially functioned as one town.
 Citizens drank the same water, worked in the same tool factory, played the same sports (primarily curling), fought in the same world wars, and were born in the same hospital in nearby Newport, Vermont.
 They also shared the same cultural center, the Haskell Free Library and Opera House, an ornate Victorian edifice built deliberately on top of the international border in 1901 by the Canadian wife of a wealthy American merchant.

-In the last 15 years, though, the common culture of the two towns has been eroded, largely due to the increased emphasis on securing the U.S. border in the years following 9/11.
+In the last several years, though, the common culture of the two towns has been eroded, largely due to the increased emphasis on securing the U.S. border in the years following 9/11.
 Gone are the days when a local resident could walk across the dividing line with a smile and a wave.
 But against all logic, the Haskell Free Library and Opera House continues to serve both Vermonters and Quebecers, and remains a transnational space that residents from both the U.S. and Canada can enter without a passport.
-Today, it is the only library in the world that exists and operates in two countries at once.
+Today, it is one of the only libraries in the world that exists and operates in two countries at once.